BLM to review massive wind farm planned near Searchlight

 The project could create as many as 1,200 construction jobs and 20 permanent operational positions, according to the BLM.

-Lucas Ingvoldstad, Eolus North America’s director of business development and government affairs, was not immediately available for comment Thursday.
+Lucas Ingvoldstad, Eolus North America’s director of business development and government affairs, did not respond to questions about the project Thursday.
 Ingvoldstad previously worked as a staff member for former U.S. senator and Searchlight native Harry Reid.

 More than a dozen conservation groups have already come out against Eolus’ plans.